YU-NO: A Girl Who Chants Love at the Bound of this World: Epilogue

 Once in the Capital, Takuya encounters a new priestess commanding troops and escapes from her into the sewers, which lead to a prison beneath the Emperor's palace.
 There he meets an imprisoned Ryuuzouji, who reveals that the latest priestess lost her mind as a bodily function to give up, making Takuya realise the current priestess is a brainwashed Yu-no. Takuya frees him in exchange for the information and sneaks into the palace where he cures Yu-no back to normal using Ryuuzouji's advice.
 Several reveals follow: The God Emperor is actually the Ayumi from the prologue, and was transported alongside Ryuuzouji to Dela Grante by the spacetime distortion; her intentions are good as the ritual is genuine; Dela Grante was constructed 8000 years earlier by a scientifically advanced race as a place to escape an impending apocalypse on Earth; Dela Grante is in an unstable interdimensional orbit around Earth and the ritual is needed every 400 years to avoid a catastrophic collision between the worlds - the computerised mind of ancient head scientist Grantia inhabits a priestess' body to steer Dela Grante, after which the priestess is ejected from the dimension and likely dies; each 400 years the worlds were also so close that some people crossed them, including previous priestess Keiko, explaining the Celestials; the race genetically modified people to have short childhoods and long lifespans but they became dependent on Hypersense Stones; they made other species to survive Dela Grante and discarded failed specimens beyond the Border; later generations couldn't understand the technology and interpreted it religiously; Eriko, who is an interdimensional investigator named Äichli:kkwádroú from yet another world, appears (later explaining smoking was foreign to her world and that she slept on the floor as a remedy for interdimensional travel); Ryuuzouji's body has been possessed the whole time by an entity, which is pursued by Eriko for effectively killing her lover by possessing him and had then arrived at Ryuuzouji's using the interdimensional vehicle.
 The night before the ritual, Yu-no pleads to have sex with Takuya, who reluctantly complies.

 The entity attempts to prevent the ritual because it'd survive the annihilation of the worlds and so escape Eriko, but is defeated - after expelling Amanda into another dimension (said to possibly end up on Earth) with a 50 year maximum time difference, and mortally wounding Ayumi.
-Earth is saved thanks to Yu-no, but Dela Grante inevitably meets its end by colliding on Earth 8000 years in the past, and Yu-no is thrust out of Dela Grante's dimension.
+Yu-no reduces the collision, saving Earth, but Dela Grante inevitably meets its end by impacting on Earth 8000 years in the past, and Yu-no is thrust out of Dela Grante's dimension.
 With the Reflector Device, and a jewel he gave her, Takuya returns to the moment at Sword Cape where he first saw Yu-no, who was the naked woman in the prologue.
 The two then begin drifting in a void between dimensions to the beginning of time.